 Including year as an independent variable in our exposure model allows us to extract the trends from the NHNS series and project them into the future.
 Furthermore, it allows us to make backward projections of exposures when we simulate time lags.
 For example, for a synthetic male aged 40 in 2001, we can estimate his SBP in 1991 when he was 30 and in 2011 when he would be 50 (Figure-2-1).
 To avoid excessively fast changes in exposure trends and to reflect our belief that decay and growth in natural phenomena are rarely linear, we included the natural logarithm of years in the statistical models assuming logarithmic trends.

 We used logit ordinal regression to model exposures that were recorded as ordinal categorical variables.
 We used generalized additive models for location, scale, and shape (GAMLSS) for all other exposures.19,20 These are flexible statistical models that can make all parameters of an assumed distribution for the dependent variable conditional to some function of the independent variables.
 For example, GAMLSS can model the mean and the standard deviation of a normally distributed dependent variable conditional on the predictors, while a linear regression only models the mean.
-Table B-1 summarizes our modeling approach for all the exposures in the model.
+Table B-1 summarizes our modelling approach for all the exposures in the model.

 The approach described above provides us with equations to estimate the distribution of the exposure to a risk factor for a given time and the demographic characteristics of a synthetic individual.
-When the synthetic individual enters the simulation, a vector of random numbers between 0 and 1 and of size equal to the number of the modeled exposures is allocated to the synthetic individual.
+When the synthetic individual enters the simulation, a vector of random numbers between 0 and 1 and of size equal to the number of the modelled exposures is allocated to the synthetic individual.
 Each one of the numbers represents the quantile of the relevant exposure distribution.
 The principle is that synthetic individuals retain their quantiles throughout their life course (this is known as the rank stability assumption).21 For example, in 2001, a 40-year-old male synthetic individual with an SBP of 120 mmHg had an SBP quantile of 0.52.
 Ten years later, the same synthetic individual retained their quantile score for SBP.
 However, their SBP is now estimated to be 137.6 mmHg because the SBP distribution has changed to reflect the SBP of 50-year-old men in 2011 (Figure-2-1).
 In IMPACTNCD-JPN, we allow the quantile of the synthetic individuals to fluctuate every year using a random walk to relax the rank stability assumption.
 However, on average, the large majority of synthetic individuals will have minimal changes to their exposure quantile throughout their lives.